jtablesaw/tablesaw/docs/userguide/introduction.md

 The best way to describe Tablesaw is as "__A platform for data science in Java__."
 This needs some elaboration.

-When we say "_data science_", we mean the array of disciplines, processes, and techniques that are used to discover, extract, and apply knowledge from data sets.
+When we say "_data science_", we mean the array of disciplines, processes, and techniques used to discover, extract, and apply knowledge from data sets.
 That includes data wrangling, statistical analysis, machine learning, and visualization.

 We say "_platform_" because we don't offer a single tool like a dataframe, or a library for machine-learning or visualization.
-Instead we integrate a collection of tools, built around a single datatype: a __Table__.
+Instead we integrate a collection of tools, built around the _Table_ datatype.
 Integration is key.
-What you produce in one step can be used in the next with as little work as possible.
+What you produce in one step can be used directly in the next.

-If there is one overriding goal for the project, it is extreme usability.
-We focus on the task of the data scientist/programmer and attempt to provide a frictionless environment for solving data science problems in Java.
+The one overriding goal for the project is extreme usability.
+We attempt to provide a frictionless environment for solving data science problems in Java.

 ## Usability and Performance
-One pitfall that has caught other technologies is performance.
+Performance is a pitfall that ensnares many data science platforms.
 Poor performance destroys usability in two ways:
 First, it inhibits the analyst from trying a variety of approaches.
 If it takes two hours to run a job, you're not going to approach the problem as creatively as you would if it took two minutes.